SmitaPinjan/People-Analytics--Employee-Turnover-Performance-Analysis/README.md

 ### Data Sources

 - HR Data: The primary datasets used for this analysis are different Excel files containing employee information.
 One is the fact table and the other represents the dimension tables.
-This project was a capstone project, part of the DataCamp PowerBI advanced skill development course.
-The data is taken from the Datacamp.
+This project was a capstone project of advanced skill development course.

 ### Tools
 Tools used for Data Cleaning, Data Analysis, and Report generation :